Correlations between two vortices in dry active matter: CONCLUSIONS

 \section{CONCLUSIONS}

 We investigated the dynamics of dry active matter in the presence of two identical circular obstacles and focused in the correlations between the rotations of the vortices formed around each obstacle.
-We carried out simulations as a function of the obstacle size $D$, obstacle separation (gap) $\delta$, and particle density $\phi$.
-We observed two distinct regime regarding the vortices' motion around the obstacles: ferromagnetic, characterized by a positive correlation, or co-rotating vortices; and antiferromagnetic, characterized by a negative correlation, or counter-rotating vortices.
-The former is characterized by the merging of the two vortices in a single rotating cluster around both obstacles, resembling a belt strapped around them.
+We measured the angular velocity correlation function between the vortices as a function of the obstacle size $D$, gap $\delta$, and particle density $\phi$.
+We observed two distinct regime regarding the vortices' motion around the obstacles: a positive correlation regime characterized by the merging of the two vortices in a single rotating cluster around both obstacles that resembles a belt strapped around them.
 This regime is primarily observed for low gap and obstacle size.
-The antiferromagnetic state, on the other hand, has both vortices occurring independently, but exchange a significant amount of particles in the region in between them, resulting in a non-vanishing vertical particle current at the center of system.
-This behavior resembles two synchronized cogs, and it is typically observed for intermediate gap and large obstacle size.
-In either case, we can say that the vortices motions are synchronized in a belt-like pattern or in a cog-like pattern.
+A negative correlation regime composed of two distinct counter-rotating vortices which exchange a significant amount of particles in the region between them, resulting in a non-vanishing, strong vertical particle current (compared to the vortices' tangential velocities) at the center of system.
+This particles current keeps both vortices' motions correlated.
+This behavior resembles two synchronized cogs, and is typically observed for intermediate gap and large obstacle size.

-We also observed the occurrence of uncorrelated states in which, although the correlation function does not vanish (which would indicate such a state), the particles moving around the obstacles do not match either of the two synchronized states.
-In this case, the vortices are isolated, with no discernible overlap between them, and can be either in a ferro- or in a antiferromagnetic state.
-In the ferromagnetic state, the vertical-central particle current vanishes with no belt of particles around both obstacles, while in the antiferromagnetic state, there is a non-zero vertical-central particle current, but it is smaller than the vortices' tangential velocity.
-The uncorrelated state occurs mainly for intermediate to large gap values, and for large obstacle sizes.
-We also observed uncorrelated states in which only one vortex is present; this corresponds to the belt snapping point and marks the transition between the two correlation regimes.
+We also observed the occurrence of uncorrelated states in which both vortices are approximately independent of one another, even though the correlation function does not vanish in a typical run.
+These uncorrelated states occur mainly for large gap values and low obstacle sizes, we consider them to be the point in which the cogs formed by the vortices no longer touch each other and rotate freely.

+We also observed uncorrelated states in which only one vortex is present.
+This corresponds to the belt snapping point and marks the transition between the two correlation regimes.

+We defined two conditions, eqs. (\ref{eqn10}) and (\ref{eqn11}), based on the comparison of the magnitudes of the tangential vertical velocities of the vortices, in order to determine whether a given state is a NCS, a PCS or an uncorrelated state.
+From these conditions, we were able to build a phase diagram that summarizes and reflects the data we present throughout the text.